Four-component relativistic calculations in a multiwavelet basis with improved convergence: Theoretical Background

-The nonrelativistic Schr\"odinger equation, and its mean-field equivalents, can be solved by iterative convolution with the Green's function for the shifted Laplacian \cite{Kalos1962-ok}.
-Following \citet{Blackledge2013-jh}, we formulate a similar iterative convolution for Eq.~\eqref{eq:dirac-scf-1}.
+The nonrelativistic Schr\"odinger equation, and its mean-field equivalent, can be solved by iterative convolution with the Green's function for the shifted Laplacian \cite{Kalos1962-ok}.
+Following \citet{Blackledge2013-jh}, \citet{Anderson_2019} formulated a similar iterative convolution for Eq.~\eqref{eq:dirac-scf-1}.
+We revise here the main steps of the derivation.
 First, we introduce the identity on the left-hand side:

 The term in square brackets, thanks to Dirac's identity $(\Vec{\sigma}\cdot \Vec{p})(\Vec{\sigma}\cdot \Vec{p}) = p^2$, is diagonal in the four components:

 This yields:

 which can be formally inverted to give:\cite{Beylkin2021-sk}